Small Farmers Can Make Food Safety Work: The Group GAP Pilot Project in Michigan's Upper Peninsula

 This case study provides an overview of the processes, challenges, benefits, and lessons learned from the Group Good Agricultural Practice (GAP) pilot project in the Upper Peninsula of Michigan.
 The project goal was to test how a group-based farm-based food safety certification process could benefit small farmers.

-- Mary Zumbrunnen, Director of talent initiatives at Prima Civitas
+- Mary Zumbrunnen, Director of talent initiatives, Prima Civitas

-- Natasha Lantz, Outreach Director for the Marquette Food Co-op
+- Natasha Lantz, Outreach Director, Marquette Food Co-op

 Due to changing federal regulations found in the 2011 Food Safety Modernization Act as well as pressure from larger food buyers to minimize the risk of legal action and food recalls, it appears that in the near future all farms (regardless of size) may need farm food safety certification to sell to certain markets.
 This pilot project investigated group food safety certification as a scale-neutral, cost- effective alternative to individual certification.
 This case study provides a brief background of the collective certification model called GroupGAP and an overview of the Michigan Upper Peninsula (U.P.) pilot project, including implications for small, rural farmers interested in exploring wholesale markets that require more robust food safety standards than direct markets currently require.
 The study found that collective certification is cost-effective, is scalable, and opened new markets for small and very small farmers.